apache/druid/docs/querying/sql-functions.md

 <details><summary>Example</summary>

-  The following example returns the `3` rightmost characters of the expresion `ABCDEFG`.
+  The following example returns the `3` rightmost characters of the expression `ABCDEFG`.

   ```sql
   SELECT